clinicedc/edc-metadata/README.md

         class Meta:
             app_label = 'edc_example'

-Rule group class declarations are placed in file `rule_groups.py` in the root of your application.
+Rule group class declarations are placed in file `metadata_rules.py` in the root of your application.
 They are registered in the order in which they appear in the file.
 All rule groups are available from the `site_metadata_rules` global.

-#### More on Rule Logic and Rule Predicates
+#### More on Rules

-##### Logic

-The `consequence` and `alternative` except these values:
+The rule `consequence` and `alternative` except these values:

     from edc_metadata.constants import REQUIRED, NOT_REQUIRED
     from edc_metadata.rules.constants import DO_NOTHING